zulip/zulip/docs/bots-guide.md

 ## Future direction

-The long-term plan for this bot system is to allow the same `BotHandler` code to eventually be usable in several contexts:
+The long-term plan for this bot system is to allow the same `ExternalBotHandler` code to eventually be usable in several contexts:

 * Run directly using the Zulip `call_on_each_message` API, which is how the implementation above works.
 This is great for quick